EternaArenaOfficial/DifferencesDetectionForConstructionSitesXR/README.md

 ### Detect Differences
 - Combines **spatial mapping** with a **voxel comparison algorithm**.
-- Highlights missing or misaligned components directly in XR.

 ### Track Progress
 - Group elements by **weekly milestones**.